- First semester students are not advised to have an internship

 - Participation in the weekly Mathematical Finance and Probability or Mathematical Finance Career Seminar series.
 Students must attend at least four (4) of the seminars and select one (1) technical seminar from either series and submit an expository report summarizing and explaining, in their own words, the quantitative finance results or business model discussed in that seminar.

-International students should be aware of United States Citizenship and Immigration Services rules governing off-campus employment; for students with F-1 visas: please consult staff at the Center for Global Services for advice regarding these rules well in advance of their internship search and before accepting any off-campus employment.
+International students should be aware of United States Citizenship and Immigration Services rules governing off-campus employment; for students with F-1 visas: please consult staff at the Rutgers Global-International Student and Scholar Services for advice regarding these rules well in advance of their internship search and before accepting any off-campus employment.

 International students are not required to register for additional credits in connection with fulfilling the practical training experience requirement.